Takayuki Kubota: Inventions

 The five and a half inch plastic Kubotan key chain is Kubota's most important invention.
 It was designed as a tool for female Los Angeles Police Department officers, and registered as trademark in 1978.
 Kubota also developed the Kubotai, another self-defense weapon, which was patented in 1991.
 The Kubotai is used to employ wrist locks and immobilize the opponent.

 Death

 Kubota died in Glendale, California. on August 14, 2024, at the age of 89.
-He is survived by his wife of 59 years, Thea, and daughters, Amy and Sara.
-His son, Tyler, died August 6, 2024 after battling cancer.
+He was survived by his wife of 59 years, Thea, and daughters, Amy and Sara.
+His son, Tyler, died of cancer on August 6, 2024.

 Books

 Kubota wrote several books on the martial arts: